DavidJentes/websitedesign2022/content/about.md

 * Content generation script for generating HTML from specified Markdown files
 * KygekTermDownload, a downloading program for the terminal to download KygekTeam plugins

-David also runs a YouTube channel called DavidDGTNT, where he does videos on various video games, and another channel called DavidCode, where he codes various things.
+David also runs a YouTube channel called DavidDGTNT, where he makes videos on various video games, and another channel called DavidCode, where he codes various things.

 ## About Lyza